node-opcua/node-opcua.github.io/_posts/2023-07-08-ride-the-open-source-wave-with-node-opcua.md

 So, why not jump on this bandwagon and join us in this open-source quest?
 Let's redefine the world of high-quality, open-source software, one line of code at a time! 💪💻

-## How to support us
+### How to engage togheer

   - choose a support plan on [stefive](https://support.stefive.com)
   - join our open collective [opencollective](https://opencollective.com/node-opcua) and choose to sponsor a project that matters for your company.
-  - Contact us and engage us
+  - Contact us or give us a call to discuss your needs and how we can help you.
+-